Proposal for an experiment to verify Wigner's rotation at non-relativistic speeds with massive spin-$1/2$ particles: Wigner rotation

-\emph{Wigner rotation.}--- Wigner rotation originates in the fact that the subset of pure Lorentz boosts does not form a subgroup of the Lorentz group.
+Wigner's rotation originates in the fact that the subset of pure Lorentz boosts does not form a subgroup of the Lorentz group \cite{halpern_special_1968, costella_2001, rhodes_relativistic_2004}.
 The combination of two boosts $\Lambda(v_1)$ and $\Lambda(v_2)$ is in general a boost \emph{and} a rotation,

-where $W(\omega) \in \mathrm{SO}(3)$ is the Wigner rotation with angle $\omega$ around the axis $\hat{n} = \hat{v}_2 \times \hat{v}_1$ orthogonal to the plane specified by $v_1$ and $v_2$.
-Wigner rotation is a truly relativistic phenomenon both in the conceptual and quantitative senses.
+where, for massive spin-$1/2$ particles that we will focus on, $W(\alpha) \in \mathrm{SO}(3)$ is the Wigner rotation with angle $\alpha$ about the axis $\hat{n} = \hat{v}_2 \times \hat{v}_1$ orthogonal to the plane specified by $v_1$ and $v_2$.
+This effect is a truly relativistic phenomenon both in the conceptual and quantitative senses.
 The latter means that in a simple scenario consisting of two boosts the rotation angle becomes significant at large velocities.
-For $v_{1, 2} = 0.5 c$ when velocities are orthogonal the rotation is $8\degree$, while at $v_{1, 2} = 0.1 c$ it is barely measurable at $0.3\degree$.
-However, one can achieve a measurable effect at low velocities by noting another property of the Wigner rotation, namely, that it is \emph{cumulative}.
-From a geometric point of view, in the Wigner representation a massive relativistic spin-$1/2$ particle with mass $m$ is described by $\CC^2$-valued square integrable functions on the mass hyperboloid.
-Equivalently, it is easier to work in the velocity space, which is a hyperbolic space with constant Gaussian curvature $K = 1$.
-In this picture, a boost corresponds to parallel transportation of the quantum state along a geodesic.
-Since the velocity space is curved, parallel transportation of spin around a closed loop will in general result in a net rotation.
-The angle $\Delta\alpha$ between the initial and final vectors is given by \cite{frankel_geometry_2012}
+For instance, if $v_{1, 2} = 0.5 c$ and the velocities are orthogonal, then the rotation is $8$ deg, while for non-relativistic speeds \mbox{$v_{1, 2} = 2 \cdot 10^3\,$}~$\mathrm{m s^{-1}}$ it is barely measurable at $\,\sim\!\!
+10^{-5}$~deg.
+However, one can achieve a measurable effect at low, non-relativistic velocities by noting another property of the Wigner rotation, namely, that it is \emph{cumulative}.
+This is because Wigner's rotation is ultimately a \emph{holonomy}---a geometric phase that accumulates when a particle follows a path in the momentum space, in analogy to how Berry's phase accumulates when a particle follows a path in the parameter space associated with the Hamiltonian \cite{wilczek_shapere_1989, lyre_2014, palge_pfeifer_2024}.